TheRealDjmr/BG3ImprovedUI/README.md

 - Unlocks edit appearance option for all Origin characters in Character Creation.

 <b>OPTIONAL FILE REQUIRED</b> Keyboard-only tweaks:
-- Switches "Show all items" (highlighting all interactables, default left ALT key) from a toggle to a press.
+- Switches "Show all items" (highlighting all interactables, default left ALT key) from a press to a toggle.
 Stays on UI change (such as game menu/dialogue) except when showing other tooltips.
 (Credit: Violet-Vibes)
 - Hides the bottom-left buttons when in dialogue with companions and NPCs where Attack/Trade are not relevant.
 Can still be accessed by placing your mouse in the bottom-left area.
 This cleans up the UI when experiencing intimate scenes.
 (Credit: Wesslan)
 - Replaces existing Minimap with smaller version (75% zoom, takes up less space on screen) or no Minimap (leaving the relevant buttons).
 <p float="left" align="middle">